quicwg/base-drafts/draft-ietf-quic-http.md

 Each Push ID MUST only be used once in a push stream header.
-If a push stream header includes a Push ID that was used in another push stream header, the client MUST treat this as a connection error of type HTTP_DUPLICATE_PUSH.
+If a push stream header includes a Push ID that was used in another push stream header, the client MUST treat this as a connection error of type HTTP_PUSH_ID_ERROR.

 ### Reserved Stream Types {#stream-grease}